Good Course in Northwest Arkansas

 2 Helpful / 0 Not

-Pros: Fun new course at North Arkansas College in Harrison.
+Pros: Fun course at North Arkansas College in Harrison.
 Offers plenty of elevation change with a good mix of open, long, short, and wooded holes.
-The course has a pretty good flow to it and seems to use the land well.
-Almost all of the holes have elevation change, including number 8's 830'+ downhill bomb!
 A couple of good ace run opportunities can be found on some of the shorter wooded holes.
+Sign posts at each tee list the distance and par.
 The course plays fairly quick for it's size, which is not a bad thing.
-The college is slowly but surely getting cement tees installed.
-Currently holes 7 and 9 - 13 have 5x8 cement pads, with hole 7 having a longer 5x12 pad to get a good run up for the long uphill toss!
 Tennis court, ball diamonds, batting cages and a cross country course are also located on this property as well.

-Hole 1- Steep uphill shot with a thick treelike on the left and fast slope to parking lot OB on the right.
+Hole 1- Steep uphill shot with a thick treeline on the left and fast slope to parking lot OB on the right.
 Blind pin sits just past the tree line about 20'.
-As the tee area sits now, the hole is pretty much a tweener hole.
-It isn't long enough to be a par 4 and it is a very tough hole to birdie.
-The tee area is in talks of being moved due to the drainage area in which it sits.

 Hole 2- Pin sits just past the tree line on the left at the edge of the ridge.
 Adds slight risk/reward factor with the steep fast green to OB to the left of the pin.